-Boxes give your shoes the highest level of protection from dust, sunlight and temperature extremes that can sap leather shoes of their flexibility.
-Boxing vintage shoes and boots after stuffing and wrapping them preserves delicate leather, cork, and other organic materials.
+Shoe boxes give your shoes the highest level of protection from dust, sunlight and temperature extremes that can sap leather shoes of their flexibility.
+Boxing vintage shoes and boots after stuffing and wrapping them will help preserve fine leather, cork and other organic materials.

 Shoe Racks and Cabinets